-AOWFL, in undertaking the construction of the EOWDC, will comply with AOWFL Safety, Health and Environment (SHE) systems and standards, the relevant SHE legislation and such other relevant legislation and guidance so as to protect the safety of construction personnel and other third parties.
+AOWFL, in undertaking the construction and operation of the EOWDC, will comply with AOWFL Health, Safety, Security and Environment (HSSE) systems and standards, the relevant HSSE legislation and such other relevant legislation and guidance so as to protect the safety of construction personnel and other third parties.

-AOWFL will, in undertaking the construction of the EOWDC, ensure compliance with all other relevant legislation and require that all necessary licences and permissions are obtained by the Key Contractors and Subcontractors through condition of contract and by an appropriate auditing process.
+AOWFL will, in undertaking the construction and operation of the EOWDC, ensure compliance with all other relevant legislation and require that all necessary licences and permissions are obtained by the Contractors and Subcontractors through condition of contract and by an appropriate auditing process.